dmgcodevil/coding-assessments/README.md

 # coding-assessments
 This repo contains solutions for coding assessments

+**ALL THE SOLUTIONS WERE APPROVED BY COMPANIES TEAMS.
+100% VERIFIED, ORGANIC**

 ## List of companies
 *  [Citrine.io](https://citrine.io/):
     * Write an e-mail to our CTO to convince him that implementing a CI/CD workﬂow would be a worthy investmen